FaridZelli/CarX-Street-ReShade/README.md

 ## Installation
 [Download from releases](https://github.com/FaridZelli/CarX-Street-ReShade/releases)
 ### Windows:
-Extract the archive and copy the files over to your game directory
+- Extract the archive and copy the files over to your game directory.

 ### Linux (Steam/Proton):
-Extract the archive and copy the files over to your game directory
+- Extract the archive and copy the files over to your game directory.
-Then set the following launch options:
+- Set the following launch options in Steam:
 ```
 WINEDLLOVERRIDES="d3dcompiler_47,dxgi=n,b" %command%
 ```